 It’s a very LGBTQ-friendly city.

 While it’s not the safest city in Mexico, its unsafe reputation is a bit unfair.
 As with any big city, some areas are better than others.
 The rumored high crime rates are specific to individual districts.
-So, stay out of the bad neighborhoods.
+So, take local advice and stay out of the bad neighborhoods.

-No matter which place you choose, there are always living in Mexico pros and cons.
+No matter which place you choose, there are always pros and cons to retiring in Mexico.
 And no place is perfect.

-It’s a vast country full of options.
-Choosing the best place to retire isn’t easy.
+It’s a vast country full of options, so choosing the best place to retire, the safest location, or the largest retirement community isn’t easy.
 However, if you are ready to become an expat in Mexico, get your boots on the ground and start your own search for the best retirement places in Mexico.

-Where do you think is the best place to live in Mexico?
+Where do you think is the best place to retire in Mexico?
+Can you help your fellow retirees choose their dream retirement home?
 Tell me in the comments below!